codedrops/interview-prep/javascript/javascript-Q&A.md

     const name = "" || "Default Name"; // Output: "Default Name"
     const isValid = true && "Valid";   // Output: "Valid"
     ```

+## End of File

+This document provides a comprehensive guide to JavaScript interview questions and answers.
+It covers fundamental concepts, advanced topics, and practical examples to help you prepare effectively.
+If you have any suggestions or additional topics you'd like to see included, feel free to contribute!

+Happy coding! 🚀